favour-chibueze/user-documentation/README.md

 1. Clone this repository to your local machine.
 2. Navigate into the project directory: `cd user-documentation`
 3. Start the DDEV environment: `ddev start`
-4. After making changes to documentation files, build the updated docs using: `ddev exec make html`
+4. After making changes to documentation files, build the updated docs using: `ddev build-docs`
 5. Open your browser and navigate to [https://user-documentation.ddev.site/](https://user-documentation.ddev.site/) to view your changes.

 ## Build documentation locally (alternative to DDEV)